Danack/fnbind/CONTRIBUTING.md

   Depending on the table being used, these may call destructor functions when pointers are removed.

 Changes to the internal representation of `HashTable`s require a lot of code changes.

-Miscellaneous notes on differences between PHP5 and PHP7

-- zend opcode, opline, and `zend_function`s have changed in PHP7.
-- Stack frame layout has changed.
-- Reflection data structures changed.
-- And so on: https://wiki.php.net/phpng-upgrading (Upgrading extensions from PHP5 to PHP7)
-- https://github.com/php/php-src/blob/PHP-7.0/UPGRADING - Describes changes to PHP that can be seen by PHP programmers.
-(E.g. backwards incompatible changes, deprecated functionality, new language features, etc.)